segfault0x61/nokia-3310-jam-3/README.md

-# Uphill Climb
+# Uphill Break
-A breakout/platformer game crossover made for Nokia 3310 Jam #3 which is available for Windows,Linux and Web.
+A breakout/platformer game crossover made for Nokia 3310 Jam #3 which is available for Windows, Linux and Web.

 ## Building
 To compile, you need to have these libs installed: